ronnain/angular-experimentation2/docs/signal-store-mutation.md

 # Mutation

+// todo import link

 ## What is a Mutation?

 A mutation in Signal Store is mainly used to update a server state (with POST, PUT, DELETE requests).
 Mutations are declarative and reactive, type-safe, and can be linked to queries for automatic UI updates, optimistic updates, and error handling.

 ## How to Use a Mutation

 Define a mutation in your Signal Store using the `withMutation` feature.
-Specify the mutation name, a factory function that returns a mutation configuration, and optionally, options for linking the mutation to queries (optimistic updates, reloads, etc, check the next section for more info).
+Specify the mutation name, a function `mutation` or `rxMutation`, and optionally, options for linking the mutation to queries (optimistic updates, reloads, etc, check the next section for more info).

 ::: danger
 Both `mutation` and `rxMutation` relies on signal source, only the last value emitted in very short period of time is considered.
 (A possible evolution is creating a `withRxMutation` associated with `rxMutation`that relies on observables).